danielamadori98/Scientific-Journal-Recommender-For-Submitting-Publication/README.md

 These data are obtained through the web portal of the publisher ScienceDirect (https://www.sciencedirect.com/ ) which can be accessed through the university library.

 In order to download the basic data mentioned above, it can be done by exporting all the references of each issue to a RIS or Bibtex format, incorporating the abstract.

+## Development

+As stated above, coursework will be completed using the Python programming language.
+For the text preprocessing phase, apart from the feature_extraction.text module of Sklearn, the package may also be consideredNatural Language Toolkit(NLTK) available as free software, or similar.
+To obtain the models, the Sklearn library will also be used.
+For the optional part it will be done using the Keras development framework.
+However, the above does not exclude the use of other packages that the student considers necessary to carry out the work.

+## Journals
+1. Applied Ergonomics
+2. Data & Knowledge Engineering
+3. Expert Systems with Applications
+4. Journal of Visual Communication and Image Representation
+5. Pattern Recognition
+6. Robotics and Autonomous Systems